root-foundation/root/README.md

 RootNet is based on a single primitive — *the token* — an instrument that represents potential to create value, with transactable shares.

-There are three types of tokens: network, personal, and idea.<br/>
+There are three types of tokens: network, personal, and idea.

-Network token represents collective potential.<br/>
+- Network token represents collective potential.<br/>
-Personal token represents individual potential.<br/>
+- Personal token represents individual potential.<br/>
-Idea token represents idea potential (e.g., a company).
+- Idea token represents idea potential (e.g., a company).

 The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.